The 4th annual Women’s Lung Health Barometer results were released on November 1, 2017.

-More new treatment options and early detection methods are needed to help the more than 72,000 women who will lose their lives to lung cancer this year alone.
-Lung cancer research must be prioritized in our nation's cancer research agenda, starting with robust and sustained federal funding from the National Institutes of Health.
-The American Lung Association advocates for a significant increase in the NIH's overall research budget and is calling on the NIH to increase funding for lung cancer research from $362 million to $450 million by 2020.
-Research priorities should include better ways to detect lung cancer at an earlier, treatable stage and improved treatments for all stages of lung cancer.
+More than 150,000 Americans are expected to lose their lives to lung cancer this year alone.
+Policymakers should support more research funding for ways to screen everyone for lung cancer – a sentiment almost all (92%) audiences in the Barometer agreed with.
+Lung cancer research must be prioritized in our nation’s cancer research agenda, starting with robust and sustained federal funding from the National Institutes of Health (NIH).
+The American Lung Association advocates for a significant increase in the NIH’s overall research budget and is calling on the NIH to increase funding for lung cancer research from $331M in 2016 to $450 million by 2020.
+Research priorities should include better ways to detect lung cancer at an earlier, curable stage and improved treatments for all stages of lung cancer.

 Lung cancer has been overlooked for far too long and since launching in 2014, LUNG FORCE has made strides to change this standard.
 LUNG FORCE has helped to shed light on the reality of this disease by raising awareness, educating Americans and changing perceptions of lung cancer—but our work is not done.
 LUNG FORCE remains steadfast in its fight against lung cancer and will continue to raise the awareness and critical funding needed to defeat this deadly disease.